charvey0/Work-Day-Scheduler/README.md

 The default day is 8am to 5pm, but the user can adjust the times just in case they arrive early or stay late or (hopefully) arrive late or leave early.

-If the time block is within an hour of the current time, the block is red.
-There will be two red blocks.
-For example, if it is 8:30, the time is 30 minutes away for 8:00 and thirty minutes away from 9:00.
+The present hour will be red.
+For example, any time from 8:00 to 8:59 will make the 8:00 block red.

 If the time block is in the future, the display is green and block in the past are gray.